llolic/LawHub/doc/sprint 4/SystemDesign.md

 Class Name | StudentFilter
 ------------ | -------------
 Parent class | React.Component
-Classname subclasses | (Material-UI) TextField, MenuItem Responsibilities | Create the page for filtering students to be searched for.
+Classname subclasses | Button
+Responsibilities | Create the page for filtering students to be searched for.
 Includes drop-down options for their post-secondary institution, level of study, country, state/province and a text box for their city.
 Displays all relevant students matching the filter criteria in a table with the user ID and student name.
-Collaborators | Alfonso
+Collaborators | (Material-UI) TextField, MenuItem
 -------------------------

 Class Name | QuizFilter
 ------------ | -------------
 Parent class | React.Component
-Classname subclasses | (Material-UI) TextField Responsibilities | Create the page for filtering quizzes that can be completed.
+Classname subclasses | Button
+Responsibilities | Create the page for filtering quizzes that can be completed.
 Includes text fields to filter by quiz name, quiz author, or 3 different tags.
 Displays all relevant quizzes matching the filter criteria in a table with the quiz id, quiz name, and number of questions in the quiz.
-Collaborators | Alfonso
+Collaborators | (Material-UI) TextField
 -------------------------

 Class Name | QuizCreation